Seabird trajectories map onto a reduced optimal-control bound for dynamic soaring

 \subsection{Concluding Remarks}

-From Leonardo da Vinci’s account of birds drawing energy from wind shear to Rayleigh’s 1883 mechanical argument, and from there to more modern analyses of soaring energetics and optimal trajectories, dynamic soaring has been treated as a problem in which atmospheric structure enters the transport budget of flight \cite{richardson2019leonardo,rayleigh1883soaring,taylor2016soaring,bousquet2017optimal}.
-The step taken here is to reduce that problem at the scale of transport, so that once trajectories are expressed in normalized speed and effort, birds with different flight modes can be placed in a common plane, and their empirical frontiers can be compared with the lower bound of the HJB model.
-Thus, the ordering of albatrosses, shearwaters, and oystercatchers acquires a mechanical interpretation because it indexes how much of the cost of transport can be offset by atmospheric input before sustained propulsion becomes dominant.
-The HJB bound is best read as a reduced benchmark rather than a fit-free law, since its coefficients are estimated from the albatross frontier, and the plotted effort ordinate is a VeDBA-based surrogate rather than direct mechanical work.
-Field observations already indicate limits beyond the reduced energetic minimum, a leveling-off of wandering albatross across-wind mean airspeed near 20 m~s$^{-1}$ at higher wind speeds, and a take-off cost that depends on both wind and waves~ \cite{richardson2022observations,uesaka2023wandering}.
-Our reduced physical coordinates and theory-shaped frontiers offer a forward-looking route from tracking archives to mechanistic inference, and the same language should extend naturally to wind reconstruction from trajectories, animal-borne ocean sensing, and eventually to engineered dynamic-soaring vehicles.
+From Leonardo da Vinci’s account of birds in wind shear~\cite{richardson2019leonardo} to Rayleigh’s 1883 argument~\cite{rayleigh1883soaring}, to modern analyses of soaring energetics, dynamic soaring has been treated as a problem in which atmospheric structure enters the transport budget of flight \cite{taylor2016soaring,bousquet2017optimal}.
+We reduce that problem at the scale of transport, so that trajectories expressed in normalized speed and effort place birds of different flight modes in a common plane, where their frontiers can be compared with the HJB lower bound.
+Distance from the bound measures how much of a bird's transport cost is recouped from wind shear.
+The common crane, a soaring bird of similar mass that rides thermals rather than shear, sits far above the procellariiforms, so the distance reflects the mechanism of energy capture, not soaring ability or body size.

+The framework has three main limitations.
+First, because our energy balance is computed in the ground frame, where ground speed and airspeed cannot be separated, $W_{\mathrm{drag}}$ and $W_{\mathrm{harvest}}$ are effective measures rather than faithful aerodynamic decompositions.
+Second, the quasi-steady gliding model assumes a constant $L/D$ and ignores posture, bank angle, Reynolds number, and transient loading.
+Third, the HJB coefficients are fit to the albatross frontier, so the curve is an empirically calibrated benchmark rather than a prediction from aerodynamic theory.
+Our reduced coordinates and optimal-control bound offer a route from tracking archives to mechanistic inference, and should extend to benchmarking engineered dynamic soarers and reconstructing winds from bird trajectories~\cite{yonehara2016flight}.